taskcluster/taskcluster-net/CONTRIBUTING.md

 We welcome pull requests from everyone.
 We do expect everyone to adhere to the [Mozilla Community Participation Guidelines][participation].

-To get started developing this application, clone the respository and run
+To get started developing this application, clone the repository and run

 ```shell
 $ yarn